 Ephesians 5:18 says, “And do not get drunk with wine,” but we’re interpreting it as any intoxicant including pot.
 If you are high you may be involved with debauchery.
 What is debauchery?
 Debauchery in the Bible is defined as an unrestrained indulgence to a slew of activities including sexual immorality, crude talk, lust of the flesh, anger, gossip, and general lack of spirit-filled control.

+As long as you’re not harming others and loving your neighbors, you will be following Christ’s commandments.
 As always when reading the Bible, scripture is somewhat open to interpretation and speaks to each person differently.
 You should pray to God for more clear answers.

 1Rehm J, Room R, Monteiro M, Gmel G, Graham K, Rehn N, et al. Alcohol use.
 In: Ezzati M, Lopez AD, Rodgers A, Murray CJL, editors.
 Comparative quantification of health risks Global and regional burden of disease attributable to selected major risk factors.
 Geneva: World Health Organization; 2004. pp. 959–1108.